Emmanuelle Guyon, the mirror of your emotions

 Japanese turtle shell ring in sterling silver.
 It is called kikko from the name of this pattern.

-• The bishamon kikkô shows 3 hexagons linked in the shape of a trefoil.
-Its shape is inspired by the armour of the bishamonten god who is one of the gods of war and richness.
-This pattern symbolizes protection.
+• The bishamon kikkô features 3 hexagons connected in a clover shape.
+Its shape is inspired by the armor of the god Bishamonten, one of the gods of war and wealth.
+This motif symbolizes protection.
+With its three hexagons, the motif recalls the divine trinity and thus evokes a triple protection, physical, spiritual, and material, for the one who wears it.

 Tachikawi: excelling